riggsotella/lesson1/README.md

 # Hello, World

-This is the documentation of me learning github
+This is the documentation of me learning github.
+Yay!!!!
+I'm so excited